 I am professor of history, Sami culture and society development at Umeå University, Sweden.
-Since 2012 I am director at the Centre for Arctic Research (ARCUM), before that I was director at the Centre for Sami Research for twelve years.
+From 2012 to 2020 I was director at the Centre for Arctic Research (ARCUM), and before that I was director at the Centre for Sami Research for twelve years.
+Now I am advisor to the vice-chancellor in arctic and international issues, and also Master of Ceremony at Umeå University.

 My research profile includes Arctic sustainable development, historical demography, population statistics, indigenous health transitions and northern cultures.
 I have published monographies on various such as indigenous land use, hospital history, smallpox and vaccination and population statistics, and was one of the authors of Arctic Human Development Report II.